 Class assignments and grading

-Participation (40%): The course is about community building on multiple levels, and as a result it will require an active and ongoing commitment to engage in all course sessions, activities, and related events.
-Because of the highly interactive structure of the class, students will be required to submit a bi-weekly summary sheet providing evidence and self-evaluation of participation.
+Participation (40%): Because of the highly interactive structure of the class, students will be required to submit a bi-weekly summary sheet providing evidence and self-evaluation of participation.

 See above under the general nature of the assignments.